OpenNMT/CTranslate2/SECURITY.md

 - **Severity assessment**: Critical / High / Medium / Low, with a short justification.
 - **Impact**: what an attacker can achieve (RCE, information disclosure, DoS, etc.).
-- **Reproduction steps** and a **working proof of concept** that demonstrates the issue end-to-end.
-Reports without a working PoC may be deprioritized or closed pending one.
+- **Reproduction steps** with enough detail for maintainers to understand and validate the issue.

 ## Response SLA